 What if through data and design we could tune into the world of earthworms?
 Would you still read the soil the same way?

-Here, the focus is on exploring earthworm behavior in different soil types impacted by human activity.
+Our focus is on exploring earthworm behaviour in different soil types impacted by human activity.
 The visitor can place a sample of the soil next to the earthworm habitat to observe migration patterns.

 Through speculative storytelling and technological mediation, the project frames earthworms as ambassadors of soil, their responses expressed via real-time messages emerging from the soil.
 These messages, anthropomorphized with wit and critique, invite viewers to empathize with non-human perspectives and question their role in shaping ecological futures.

-This project highlights living systems beneath our feet, showing that a healthy planet begins with healthy soil.
+Our project highlights living systems beneath our feet, showing that a healthy planet begins with healthy soil.
 By making the invisible life of soil perceptible, it challenges conventional ways of thinking about ecosystems and encourages a more holistic perspective on environmental stewardship.
-The project hopes to reshape how we understand soil health, inspiring designers, scientists, and the public to recognize the interdependence between soil life and planetary vitality.
+In this way, we aim to reshape how we understand soil health, inspiring designers, scientists, and the public to recognize the interdependence between soil life and planetary vitality.
 By combining sensors, data, and ecological insights, it turns abstract measurements into compelling stories of life, resilience, and decline.
-The project highlights an ethical paradox: while aiming to showcase soil habitability, it confines earthworms in a controlled environment that supports survival but limits their natural behaviors and autonomy.
-By imposing human-defined boundaries, the project questions whether creating an artificial habitat genuinely represents habitability or primarily serves human perspectives.
+However, there is an ethical paradox: while aiming to showcase soil habitability, we confine earthworms in a controlled environment that supports survival but limits their natural behaviours and autonomy.